Pseudoman21/initial-coin-offering-contract/README.md

-# Initial Coin Offering contract using hardhat
+# Initial Coin Offering contract deployed using hardhat

 Try running some of the following tasks: